Scale lives in the data model

 What I notice

-The expensive part is the amount of candidate data created before the database can return the first page.
-A join over 100 rows is fine.
-A join that creates 4M candidate rows and sorts them to return 100 rows is not fine.
+The cost lives in the amount of candidate data created before the database can return the first page.

 Build the read model